Moroccans hold anti-terror vigil for slain Nordic hikers

-RABAT, Morocco (AP) - Moroccans have gathered in front of the Norwegian and Danish embassies in Rabat in a candlelight vigil to honor two Scandinavian university students killed in a terrorist attack in the Atlas Mountains.
+RABAT, Morocco (AP) - Moroccans gathered Saturday in front of the Norwegian and Danish embassies in Rabat in a candlelight vigil to honor two Scandinavian university students killed in a terrorist attack in the Atlas Mountains.

 Hundreds of people brought flowers and shed tears Saturday in a show of opposition to violence and religious extremism.
 They were honoring 28-year-old Norwegian Maren Ueland and 24-year-old Louisa Vesterager Jespersen, whose bodies were found Monday.
 Authorities say the hikers were killed by four men affiliated with the Islamic State group.